ellisrichardj/BovTB-nf/Readme.md

-**BovTB-nf**
+#**BovTB-nf**

 ------------

 This is the updated pipeline for APHA's processing of *Mycobacterium bovis* WGS data.
+BovTB-nf is designed to process a batch (1 or more samples) of paired-end fastq files generated on an Illumina sequencer.
+It will first remove duplicate reads from the dataset (FastUniq) and then trim the unique reads based on base-call quality and the presence of adapters (Trimmomatic).
+Reads are then mapped to the *M. bovis* AF2122 reference genome and variants called (bwa/samtools/bcftools).

-This has been built to run using nextflow, using standard bioinformatic tools for the most part.
+It has been built to run using nextflow, using standard bioinformatic tools for the most part.
 The external dependancies are:
-	FastUniq
+-	FastUniq
-	Trimmomatic
+-	Trimmomatic
-	bwa
+-	bwa
-	samtools and bcftools
+-	samtools and bcftools
-	vcfutils.pl
+-	vcfutils.pl

+##Installation

 Of course Nextflow itself is a prerequisite and should be installed as described in the [Nextflow Documentation](https://www.nextflow.io/docs/latest/getstarted.html)